-- Demand management has not been institutionalized and the function is not staffed. - Rotation of service providers not adhered to; - Preferential procurement from previously disadvantaged individuals relies on procurement point's allocation for all service providers. - Risk and performance components of procurement strategies of the institution not functional; - The section has not been budgeted and therefore staffed, and has not been factored into the strategic function of the supply chain system of the institution - The disposal section or component of the section is not functional;

-There is also no system in place to detect service providers in the service of the State, hence Auditor General does have the system and negatively affects the audit opinion.
+- Demand management has not been institutionalized and the function is not staffed. - Rotation of service providers not adhered to; - Preferential procurement from previously disadvantaged individuals relies on procurement point's allocation for all service providers. - Risk and performance components of procurement strategies of the institution not functional; - The disposal section or component of the section is not functional; - There is also no system in place to detect service providers in the service of the State, hence Auditor General does have the system and negatively affects the audit opinion.